Our mission is to bring you peace of mind and body.

 How much do visits cost?

 As my relationship with insurance coverage has evolved, I have adjusted my prices to work great for most of my patients.
-I accept flex spending and HSA accounts and insurance coverage is available on a limited basis.
+I accept flex spending and HSA accounts and insurance coverage is available on a limited basis until May 30th, 2020.
 Please call for details.

 A new patient package includes the initial appointment and exam + B.A.H. test + consultation to discuss results.
 The cost is $300 and it may be split into two appointments or be consolidated into one.